augustd/burp-suite-gwt-scan/README.md

 Burp Suite 1.5+ required for use.

+View our [AppSec USA 2015 presentaton about this project](http://www.slideshare.net/AugustDetlefsen/appsec-usa-2015-customizing-burp-suite) on SlideShare.

 Creative Commons License
-Error Message Checks by August Detlefsen is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 3.0 Unported License.
+GWT Scan by August Detlefsen is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 3.0 Unported License.